-- 5.3.3 Credential Re-issuing MUST be done using one of the following methods: - 1.
-One of the methods 1-4 or 6 in 5.2.5 with pre-registered identifiers; - 2.
-One of the methods 5 or 7 in 5.2.5 with assurance that it is the same Subject; - 1.
-One of the methods in 5.2.5 with pre-registered identifiers to ensure that it is the same Subject; - 2.
+5.3.3 Credential Re-issuing MUST be done using one of the following methods:

+- 1. One of the methods in 5.2.5 with pre-registered identifiers to ensure that it is the same Subject; - 2.
 A combination of two time-limited one-time passwords/pin codes sent using two pre-registered, verified and independent channels; or - 3.
 Other equivalent identity proofing method with assurance that it is the same Subject.